Particular/docs.particular.net/nservicebus/upgrades/host-6to7.md

 ## IConfigureLogging and IConfigureLoggingForProfile<T> changes

-These interface will be removed in version 8 of NServiceBus.Host.
+These interfaces will be removed in version 8 of NServiceBus.Host.
 The logging can still be configured in the constructor of the class that implements `IConfigureThisEndpoint`.

 snippet: CustomHostLogging